naston70/jeremys-it-lab/99.MISC/neil-anderson/Cloud-Computing/cloud.md

     * Independent colo providers such as Equinix offer customers multiple network connectivity options through a choice of network service providers
     * Network service providers will also typically peer with each other in colo facilities

+#### Colo Solutions Characteristics

+- The colo provider owns the data center facility and is responsible for providing highly available power, cooling and physical security
+- You own your own server, storage and networking equipment within the colo facility
+- The connections between your offices and the colo are your network service providers responsibility
+- Equipment within the colo facility is a CapEx cost
+- Monthly colo hosting fees are an OpEX expense
+- New equipment will typically take over a week to deploy
+- Equipment requires technology refreshes
+- Redundancy needs to be considered